SebastianJedrak/GymBuddy/README.md

 <b>The use of the application is very simple.</b>

 You specify the parameters of the training you want to perform.
 You can choose which body part you want to focus on, decide on the type of training and its length.
-Aa built-in tutorial will walk you through the details of each option.
+A built-in tutorial will walk you through the details of each option.

 <img src="https://user-images.githubusercontent.com/115486676/223096576-03c93f7d-48d9-4c4b-8b31-bef89e8d3d21.png" alt="home-view" width="250px" />